-These are the seeds of the amazing soft spined cucumber that we at An American Homestead have harvested from our own crop year after year.
+These achocha seeds of the amazing soft spined cucumber that we at An American Homestead are harvested from our own crop year after year.
 These seeds are very rare and hard to obtain as I explained in the youtube video during season 1.
 This variety of the Achocha Cucumber (Cyclanthera brachystachya) grew very well for us the homestead.
 We had zero issues with disease or pest pressures on this plant.

 Cyclanthera brachystachya (Achocha) is an annual that we measured growing up to 15-20 feet with production spanning from July to October.
 This is a plant that originates in South and Central America but is well suited for almost all US hardiness zones.
 This is truly an amazing plant and will wow the crowd at your local farmers market or county fair.